What is gastric bypass surgery?

 If you are planning to have surgery, you are likely to need different tests to make sure that a gastric bypass is right for you.

 Your doctor will advise you about any changes you need to make to medicines and diet in the weeks or days before surgery.

 What happens during gastric bypass surgery?

-Gastric bypass surgery is performed while you are under general anaesthetic and will probably involve a hospital stay of 3 to 5 days.
+Gastric bypass surgery is performed while under general anaesthetic and will probably involve a hospital stay of 3 to 5 days.

 The surgery is usually done as a keyhole procedure, but sometimes an open operation is needed.

-During the procedure, staples are used to create a small pouch in the top part of your stomach, as the image below shows.
+During the procedure, staples are used to create a small pouch in the top part of the stomach, as the image below shows.

-The pouch is attached by stitches to the lower part of your small intestine so food that you eat will bypass most of the stomach and the first part of the small intestine.
+The pouch is attached by stitches to the lower part of the small intestine so food will bypass most of the stomach and the first part of the small intestine.

 Less food will be absorbed into the body and you will feel full after eating only a small amount.